alexanderepping/apfelxx_photon_mod/minimizationMinuit/README.md

 File that contains the experimental data.
 Experimental data can be added by user.
 To help that, see plottingPython/calculateExperimentalData.py

 ### StructureFunctionFcn.cc/.h
 File that contains the class that calculates the StructureFunctions, takes the experimental data and returns the chi-square.
-It also contains the InitialPDFs.
+It also contains the InitialPDFs and functions to help calculating them.

 ### Makefile
 Not ready to use yet.
 See "running the program" below.